 Supporting climate-smart communities in the Cubango-Okavango River Basin

-The IKI Small Grants project supports the Permanent Okavango River Basin Water Commission (OKACOM) in Botswana, Namibia, and Angola to implement a call for proposals that invites projects to enhance community adaptation through climate smart practices.
+The IKI Small Grants project supports the Permanent Okavango River Basin Water Commission (OKACOM) in Botswana, Namibia, and Angola to implement a call for proposals in the mentioned countries that invites projects to enhance community adaptation through climate smart practices.
 The initiative supports innovative projects with potential to strengthen community-based livelihoods demonstration which include conservation agriculture, sustainable community fisheries management and climate smart horticulture production.
 It is expected that those projects will reduce soil degradation and biodiversity loss while increasing food security.

-The Cubango-Okavango River Basin is a transboundary basin with a network of river systems traversing through Angola, Namibia and Botswana.
+The Cubango-Okavango River Basin is a transboundary basin with a network of river systems traversing through Angola, Namibia, and Botswana.
 It has outstanding biodiversity hotspots threatened by climate change and clearing of land for agricultural purposes.
 Slash and burn as well as shifting cultivation practices are common, with farmers frequently moving plots in search for new fertile soils.
 While shifting cultivation by a single farmer may seem negligible, collective impacts on biodiversity loss and reduced carbon sequestration are significant.
 The Okavango River is one of the transboundary rivers where fish resources are affected by recurrent low flows attributed to climate variability (low rainfall in the upper areas of the catchment) and overfishing.
 At the same time, fish contributes to food security and household income.
 The situation is exacerbated by a lack of harmonized transboundary fisheries resources management and practices.

 Civil society groups in the three OKACOM member states Angola, Botswana, and Namibia can apply for funding during the call for proposals.
 These groups include including non-governmental organisations, universities, community-based organisations, community-based natural resource management groups, and farmers associations.
 Local government structures responsible for improving livelihoods and biodiversity conservation will also be considered.
 As funding institution, OKACOM estimates to finance five small-scale projects.
 The primary target group comprises rural communities along the Kavango and Cuito Rivers subsisting on local agriculture.
 Women and economically disadvantaged groups are prioritized.

-The focal geographical area is the transboundary Kavango River (bordering the south-eastern Angola and northeastern Namibia), the Panhandle area of the Okavango Delta and the outlet Thamalakane-Boteti river system in northern Botswana.
-OKACOM is backstopped by its structure within the member states which include the Water Resources Technical Committee, the Biodiversity and Environment Technical Committee, the Socio-economic Development Technical Committee and the Okavango Basin Steering Committee.
+The focal geographical area is the transboundary Kavango River (bordering the south-eastern Angola and northeastern Namibia), the Panhandle area of the Okavango Delta, and the outlet Thamalakane-Boteti river system in northern Botswana.
+OKACOM is backstopped by its structure within the member states which include the Water Resources Technical Committee, the Biodiversity and Environment Technical Committee, the Socio-economic Development Technical Committee, and the Okavango Basin Steering Committee.

 The call for proposals includes a clearly defined grant scheme with associated grant management tools.
 It defines objectives that applicants should contribute to, potential approaches to be supported under the project, eligibility criteria for applicant organisations, proposal development guidelines, application procedures, institutional arrangements, selection criteria, evaluation criteria, progress reporting and quality assurance processes and procedures.
 Advertisement in print and online media in Angola, Botswana and Namibia flanks the call.
-During the implementation phase, grant management activities include backstopping of sub-grantees, documentation of lessons learnt and good practice, monitoring and evaluation as well as knowledge exchange (e.g., study visits, conferences) to promote upscaling.
+During the implementation phase, grant management activities include backstopping of sub-grantees, documentation of lessons learnt and good practice, monitoring, and evaluation as well as knowledge exchange (e.g., study visits, conferences) to promote upscaling.
 The project includes activities on institutional capacity building of OKACOM regarding grant management through the development of standard operating procedures and staff training.